About the Event

 Celebrating the past is key to our future.
 Remembering those who defined our games, our memories, and our passions, is just part of what makes the GAA so unique.

-Choosing the class of 2022 was quite the task for our selection committee but we feel our four award winners are the worthiest of Hall of Fame recipients.
+Choosing the class of 2023 was quite the task for our selection committee but we feel our three award winners are the worthiest of Hall of Fame recipients.
 Their achievements, their legacies deserve to be celebrated.

 MC: Marty Morrissey